The earliest members of the Cotton family appear in the census of 1870. Ephraim Cotton is listed with his family.

 In the 1880 census Ephraim is said to be 41 years old, and his wife is called Moretta Cotton and is said to be 25 years old.
 The later 1900 census indicates that Mary, Moretta and Marietta are the same person.
 The 1900 census indicates that Ephraim and Marietta married in 1864 as they were married for 36 years at that time.
 The eldest children in 1880 are named Menerva, Bill , James and Hannah which indicates the Ephraim in the 1880 census is the same person as the one mentioned in 1870.
 It is interesting that Ephraim is recorded as being a mulatto, indicating he had a white ancestor (father?, grandfather?).
 Ephraim is still working as a farmer.
 His daughter Menerva is not said to have had a job, but she may have been helping her mother.
 The children William (Bill), James, Hannah, Fannie, and John are said to be going to school.

 - Menerva Cotton (born 1862) There are two women named Minerva Cotton living in Noxubee County in 1900.
 Both are widows, but it is not clear which one is the daughter of Ephraim.
+In the 1910 census Manervia lives with her parents and is listed as having 10 children, 9 of whom survived.
+Implied from the listing Manerva had two daughters living with her: Vinia Cotton (23 years old) and Moria Ann Cotton (8 years old) and two sons: Gradie Cotton (17 years old) and Isaiah Cotton (13 years old)

 - William Cotton (born 1864)